solvationab/FrejaClient/FrejaClient/README.md

 ### Prerequisites

-It's required to have a Freja certificates.
+It's required to have Freja certificates.

 ## Usage